Kipok/NeMo-Skills/visualization/Readme.md

 - **Chat** mode facilitates a conversation with the model and requires minimal parameter setup.
 - **Run one sample** mode allows you to send a single question to the model.
 It can be a question from the dataset (with parameters `data_file` or `dataset` and `split_name`) or a custom question.
 The answer is validated by comparing it with the `expected_answer` field.
 - **Run whole dataset** mode lets you launch the generation with chosen parameters on the entire dataset.
 Results are saved in `visualization/results/output-greedy.jsonl` and `visualization/results/metrics-greedy.jsonl`.
 If the "use random seed range" flag is enabled, each answer will be sampled with multiple random seeds in the range from `start_random_seed` to `end_random_seed`.
 After generation is done, you can review the results on the "Analyze" page.
-The parameters used for dataset launch are also recorded in the `visualization/results/parameters.jsonl` file and displayed on the "Analyze" page.
+The parameters used for the generation are also recorded in the `visualization/results/parameters.jsonl` file and displayed on the "Analyze" page.

 ## Analyze page
-To use the Analyze page, specify paths to the datasets you want to use (if not obtained through the "Inference" page).
-You can pass parameters via the command line with `++visualization_params.model_prediction.dataset1='/some_path/generation1/output-greedy.jsonl'` or add them in an additional config file.
+To use the Analyze page, specify paths to the generations you want to use (if not obtained through the "Inference" page).
+You can pass parameters via the command line with `++visualization_params.model_prediction.generation1='/some_path/generation1/output-greedy.jsonl'` or add them in an additional config file.

 ```yaml
 visualization_params: